dp-69/xpm/README.md

 To run xpm, unpack a zip archive and run the executable `xpm.exe`. -->

 ## Build instructions

-#### Windows
+### Windows

-All commands are issued from a **x64 Native Tools Command Prompt for VS 2022** command prompt (which is a part of Microsoft's Visual Studio toolset).
+Commands are issued from a **x64 Native Tools Command Prompt for VS 2022** command prompt (which is a part of Microsoft's Visual Studio toolset).
 It is assumed that Step 1 is conducted in `C:\` drive.
 Note that Step 1 may take at least an hour to execute.

 - Installing MPI